VJMumphrey/slape/README.md

 **NOTE** we also a have set of security prompts for use in demos in [security promtps](pkg/prompt/secprompts.go).

 This was choice was made to keep the logic simple and create a binary that could be bundled and moved to remote servers if needed.
-A replacement for this would be embedding a yaml file and reading the values at runtime.
+A replacement for this would be utilizing golangs templates to better format the prompts.
-This was originally to complex for the scope of the project.
+This removes the complexity of reading files and keeping SLaPE secure from outside attacks.

 ## Documentation
 Our code uses go doc comments as a way of effectively documenting our code.